Definition

 EU ECHA BPC Adopts Opinion on Approval of Ethanol for Product Type 2 Disinfectants

-The ECHA Biocidal Products Committee has recommended the approval of ethanol for use in small-surface disinfectants (PT2), establishing strict purity standards and specific risk mitigation measures for consumer use.
-While ethanol currently avoids 'exclusion' status, businesses should prepare for potential future classification shifts as several Member States continue to push for more stringent CMR hazard labeling.
+The ECHA Biocidal Products Committee has recommended the approval of ethanol for small-surface disinfectants, setting strict purity standards and consumer safety requirements.
+Although ethanol currently avoids exclusion status, ongoing pressure for more stringent hazard classification signals potential future restrictions and the need for long-term formulation planning.

 Brazil (Anvisa) Announces Sector Dialogue on Updating IN 28/2018 for Turmeric-Derived Supplements